homezhan/artoolkit-docs/Advanced_Topics/config_optical_see-through.md

 # Usng an Optical See-Through Display
 Traditionally, applications built on ARToolKit use a video feed on which augmentations are overlaid.
 ARToolKit also supports using optical see-through displays for augmented reality.
-Instead of rendering both the background camera feed and the augmentations, the opitical see-through display renders the augmentations, and background is the world around you.
-Examples of higher-end devices see-though HMDs (head-mounted devices) include the DAQRI Smart Helmet and the Epson Moverio.
+Instead of rendering both the background camera feed and the augmentations, the optical see-through display renders the augmentations, and background is the world around you.
+Examples of higher-end see-though HMDs (head-mounted devices) include the DAQRI Smart Helmet and the Epson Moverio.

 If your see-through display is a stereo display (one display for each eye), you are able to render stereoscopically (providing depth) with an optical see-through display, rendering a different perspective for each eye.
-Regardless of whether using a monocular or stereo display, there is the benefit is that there is no separation from the real world- You're not looking at the world around you put up on a screen..
+Regardless of whether you are using a monocular or stereo display, there is the benefit that there is no separation from the real world - You're not looking at the world around you put up on a screen..

-Be aware, however, that benefit can also cause issues- There will always be some lag between the augmentations displayed on the optics and the real world passing by behind them.
-Nowadays, with higher-end devices it is much less noticible, but older devices will struggle with this lag, or "swimming" effect.
+Be aware, however, that benefit can also cause issues - There will always be some lag between the augmentations displayed on the optics and the real world passing by behind them.
+Nowadays, with higher-end devices it is much less noticeable, but older devices will struggle with this lag, or "swimming" effect.

 For a full discussion of the advantages and disadvantages of optical and video see-through AR, you can refer to [Ron Azuma's course notes on Augmented Reality][1].